ThreeDP/echo-tcp/readme.md

     b.
 Else, send a Login Response with status code FAILED, and disconnect client.
 3. Handling of echo requesst:
     a.
 The client will send Echo Request with variable sized ciphered message.
     b.
-The server shall get messa in the Echo Request and decipher it and then send to as Echo Response.
+The server shall get message in the Echo Request and decipher it and then send to as Echo Response.

 ### Username and Password Validation
-> Any ysername and password are valid.
+> Any username and password are valid.

 ### Decryption of Echo Request Message